onefinestay/pylytics/docs/getting-started/writing-facts-and-dimensions.rst

 DegenerateDimension
 *******************

-A `DegenerateDimension` stores the dimension value in the fact itself, rather than using a foreign key to a dimension table, as is it the case with `DimensionKey`.
+A `DegenerateDimension` stores the dimension value in the fact itself, rather than using a foreign key to a dimension table, as is the case with `DimensionKey`.

 Use `DegenerateDimension` when the dimension doesn't warrant its own table - for example, in a sales fact there might be an order_id.
 Having this in a separate table doesn't save any space, and results in an unneccessary join.